mlcommons/algorithmic-efficiency/CONTRIBUTING.md

 --keep_container_alive <keep_container_alive> \
 --internal_contributor true
 ```
-If debugging_mode is `true` the main process on the container will persist after finishing the data download.
+If `keep_container_alive` is `true` the main process on the container will persist after finishing the data download.
 This run command is useful if you are developing or debugging.

 ### Saving Experiments to GCP